yoinergomez/ngcolombia-workshop/05-update.md

 }
 ```

-Now we need a way to let our form know that if we have those inputs it shoud assign them as a value of the form properties, go ahead and add this to your `ngOnInit()` function:
+Now we need a way to let our form know that if we have those inputs it should assign them as a value of the form properties, go ahead and add this to your `ngOnInit()` function:

 ```js
 ngOnInit() {